Refinitiv/nginx-sticky-module-ng/README.md

 	  sticky [text=raw] [no_fallback]
            [name=route] [domain=.foo.bar] [path=/] [expires=1h] [secure] [httponly];

-Server selection algorithm:
+*Server selection algorithm:*

+You have to select between `hash=`, `hmac=` and `text=`.
+See options below:

-- hash:    the hash mechanism to encode upstream server.
-It can't be used with hmac or text.
+- `hash`:    the hash mechanism to encode upstream server..
-  default: md5
+  default: `md5`

-    - md5|sha1: well known hash
+    - `md5`|`sha1`: digest algorithms
-    - index:    it's not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter
+    - `index`:    it's not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter
     Warning: the matching against upstream servers list is inconsistent.
 So, at reload, if upstreams servers has changed, index values are not guaranted to correspond to the same server as before!
-    USE IT WITH CAUTION and only if you need to!
+    USE IT WITH CAUTION !

-- hmac:    the HMAC hash mechanism to encode upstream server It's like the hash mechanism but it uses hmac_key to secure the hashing.
-It can't be used with hash or text. md5|sha1: well known hash
+- `hmac`:    the HMAC hash mechanism to encode upstream server It's like the `hash` mechanism but it uses `hmac_key` to secure the hashing.
+It can't be used with `hash` or `text`.

+    - md5|sha1: digest algorithms

+- `text`:  uses no hash, but a text value.

+    - raw:  uses the raw value of server.

-- hmac_key: the key to use with hmac.
-It's mandatory when hmac is set
+- `hmac_key`: the key to use with `hmac`.
+It's mandatory when `hmac` is set

-- no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.
+- `no_fallback`: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.

-Cookie settings:
+*Cookie settings:*
-- name:    the name of the cookie used to track the persistant upstream srv;
+- `name`:    the name of the cookie used to track the persistant upstream srv;
   default: route

-- domain:  the domain in which the cookie will be valid
+- `domain`:  the domain in which the cookie will be valid
   default: none.
 Let the browser handle this.

-- path:    the path in which the cookie will be valid
+- `path`:    the path in which the cookie will be valid
   default: /

-- expires: the validity duration of the cookie
+- `expires`: the validity duration of the cookie
   default: nothing.
 It's a session cookie.
   restriction: must be a duration greater than one second

-- secure    enable secure cookies; transferred only via https
+- `secure`    enable secure cookies; transferred only via https
-- httponly  enable cookies not to be leaked via js
+- `httponly`  enable cookies not to be leaked via js

 # Detail Mechanism